 Top six mistakes people make when hiring a personal injury lawyer

-Without further do, here are the top six mistakes made by people when hiring a personal injury attorney:
+Without further delay, here are the top six mistakes made by people when hiring a personal injury attorney:

 Hiring a lawyer referred by a friend or family member

 A great number of personal injury attorneys get hired because they are friends with someone who is also friends or a family member of the victim.
-While in some instances this is fine as the attorney is a highly rated and effective personal injury lawyer, the vast majority of these situations turn out less than optimum for the victim because the attorney is not the right choice for the case.
+While in some instances this is fine as the attorney is a highly rated and effective car accident lawyer, the some of these situations turn out less than optimum for the victim because the attorney is not the right choice for the case.
 As set forth below, choosing the attorney who is best for your case depends on many factors including, experience with the specific case type, prior results and integrity.

 Hiring a lawyer does not do 100% personal injury